cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 #### Apache Livy

-[Apache Livy](https://livy.incubator.apache.org/) provides a bridge to a running Spark interpreter so that SQL, pyspark and scala snippets can be executed interactively:
+[Apache Livy](https://livy.incubator.apache.org/) provides a bridge to a running Spark interpreter so that SQL, pyspark and Scala snippets can be executed interactively.

+This [Spark SQL Editor with Livy](https://gethue.com/blog/quick-task-sql-editor-for-apache-spark-sql-with-livy/) post demoes the integration.

     [spark]
     # The Livy Server URL.